MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-25.md

 ##### 52.204-25 Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment. #####

-Link to an amendment published at 85 FR 42679, July 14, 2020.

 As prescribed in 4.2105(b), insert the following clause:

-Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment (AUG 2019)
+Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment (AUG 2020)

 (a) *Definitions.* As used in this clause -

+*Backhaul* means intermediate links between the core network, or backbone network, and the small subnetworks at the edge of the network (*e.g.,* connecting cell phones/towers to the core telephone network).
+Backhaul can be wireless (*e.g.,* microwave) or wired (*e.g.,* fiber optic, coaxial cable, Ethernet).

 *Covered foreign country* means The People's Republic of China.